 Your canine is a life form that needs attention and care as any human would.
 In many situations, you won’t be able to take your pet with you on vacations or business trips.
-While you may have a plan for your neighbor to stop by for regular feeding, your dog needs more care than a five minute tussle of the fur every day.
 Before packing your bags to go on that luxurious vacation, consider what needs to be done for your fury friend.

 Up-to-Date Shot Record:

 Making sure your dog has all of its shots helps the animal remain healthy.
 It’s much like caring for yourself as you take preventative measures against the flu or tetanus, your pet needs to be protected from things like parvo and rabies.

 Not every dog is emotionally stable.
 When placed in an environment or situation unfamiliar, it could cause a great deal of stress.
 Your care giver needs to know of any mannerisms your animal displays such as separation anxiety or intense fear of strangers.
 Remember from your pet’s perspective, you’re leaving him or her behind – which could feel like abandonment.